 Benefits of Drinking Coffee with Breakfast

-Leaving the house in the mornings without the proper nutrients greatly impacts our nutrition.
+Leaving the house in the mornings without taking in proper nutrients is no way to start the day!
 We need to think of breakfast as one of the most important times of the day for our bodies.
-By skipping breakfast, we guarantee we’ll be starving by lunchtime; this can lead to long term weight gain.
+By skipping breakfast, then we’ll be starving by lunchtime, and this can lead to long term weight gain.

-1. It wakes us up, improving our attention and memory.
+1. It wakes us up, improving our attention and memory

-2. It’s loaded with antioxidants.
+2. It’s loaded with antioxidants

-3. It protects the good bacteria in the intestines.
+3. It protects the good bacteria in the intestines

 That’s right.
 A cup of coffee works as a probiotic to care for our intestinal flora.

-4. Coffee promotes digestion.
+4. Coffee promotes digestion

-Perhaps you didn’t know, but coffee stimulates our gastric juices, improving the breakdown of foods and nutrient absorbtion.
+Perhaps you didn’t know, but coffee stimulates our gastric juices, improving the breakdown of foods and nutrient absorption.
 It’s best taken twice daily to improve stomach function and our entire digestive system in general.

-5. It protects the liver.
+5. It protects the liver

 Many studies have been conducted on the effects of coffee on liver health and the results are always enlightening.
 It helps care for the cells of the liver, avoiding illnesses like cirrhosis or fatty liver disease.
 Keep in mind that we should limit consumption to 2-3 cups per day.

-6. Watch what you eat with your coffee.
+6. Watch what you eat with your coffee

 And what’s more, if the orange juice is the kind sold in supermarkets, it won’t provide the same amount of vitamin C or antioxidants.
-The best is all-natural and freshly-squeezed juice.
+The best is natural, freshly-squeezed juice.

 If you’d like to have your coffee with a small sandwich, whole grain oat bread would be best with a slice of turkey breast and avocado.
-You’re going to love it and you’ll be leaving your house with all the nutrients you need to last you until lunch.
+You’ll love it and you’ll be leaving your house with all the nutrients you need to last you until lunch.

 Remember, drinking coffee with breakfast can be healthy, just don’t abuse it during the rest of the day.